 Cross section through a plant cell and surrounding cells.
 The most prominent feature is the nucleus (1), which contains the cell's DNA, normally arranged in thin strands called chromatin (2).
 Messenger molecules copied from the DNA pass through pores in the nuclear membrane (3); they then attach themselves to ribosomes (4), where they direct the synthesis of new cell proteins.
-Ribosomes are anchored to parallel membranes – the endoplasmic reticulum (5) #8211; that form a maze-like network in the cell.
+Ribosomes are anchored to parallel membranes – the endoplasmic reticulum (5) that forms a maze-like network in the cell.
 Endoplasmic reticulum may lack ribosomes, in which case it is called smooth endoplasmic reticulum (6).
 Plant cells additionally contain chloroplasts (7) and enzyme-containing microtubules (8).
 The solution of biological molecules outside the nucleus is the cytoplasm (9), which is connected to adjacent cells by plasmodesmata (10).
 Mitochondria (11), lysosomes (12), and Golgi bodies (13) are common to all cells, as are the microfilaments and microtubules (14) that form the cell's internal skeleton

 A typical plant cell.